EOSIO/eos/docs/02_cleos/03_command-reference/set/set-action-permission.md

 #         eosio <= eosio::linkauth              {"account":"bob","code":"scontract1","type":"hi","requirement":"customp1"}
 ```

-2. permissions on a _bye_ action deployed to the _scontract1_ account so that the _bob_ account's `active` permssion and _customp2_ permission are authorized:
+2. permissions on a _bye_ action deployed to the _scontract1_ account so that the _bob_ account's `active` permission and _customp2_ permission are authorized:
 ```shell
 cleos set action permission bob scontract1 bye customp2 -p bob@active
 ```
 **Where**
-`bob` = The name of the account to link the custom permssion authority.
+`bob` = The name of the account to link the custom permission authority.
 `scontract1`= The name of the account which owns the smart contract.
-`bye` = The name of the action to link to a permssion.
+`bye` = The name of the action to link to a permission.
 `customp2` = The permission used to authorize the transaction.
-`-p bob@active` = The permission used to authorize setting the permssions.
+`-p bob@active` = The permission used to authorize setting the permissions.

 **Example Output**
 ```shell